-Roasting a Rabbit Is Easier Than You Think
+Pan Roasting a Rabbit Is Easier Than You Think

-Eric, who runs Stoltzfus Fresh Poultry at the Ardmore Farmer’s Market not only sells fresh farm chickens, eggs, ducks and turkeys, but he also has rabbit.
+Eric, who runs Stoltzfus Fresh Poultry at the Ardmore Farmer’s Market, not only sells fresh farm chickens, eggs, ducks and turkeys, but he also has rabbit.
 They are sold frozen, but that’s fine with me.

 I purchased one to prepare Rustic Rabbit with Sage and Pancetta from Marc Vetri’s cookbook Il Viaggio di Vetri, but never got around to it and left it in the freezer for another time.
-But when I heard my friend David B. from Utah was visiting, I pulled it out of the deep freeze to thaw.
+But when I heard my friend David Berkowitz. from Utah was visiting, I pulled it out of the deep freeze to thaw.

 His business expanded to become the best local gourmet store in Park City.
 A few years later, David opened a restaurant on Main Street and is now designing high-end kitchens for local residents.

 We didn’t measure anything, so I’m guesstimating the amounts.
 With this dish, though, I really think it is more about the technique (see my web page on pan roasting) than an actual recipe.